 And between a gift and another for your family and friends, we suggest to recharge your energy stopping from time to time to have a nice hot chocolate or a good cappuccino in one of the many local cafeterias.

-In Florence, the Christmas markets animate the beautiful Piazza Santa Croce, which is filled with stalls selling decorations for the tree and the house, Christmas sweets, mulled wine(to warm you up), foods not only Italian but also international (wurst and sauerkraut in the first place).
+The Christmas markets animate the city center, such as the vast Piazza Santa Croce which becomes filled with stalls selling decorations for the tree and the house, Christmas sweets, mulled wine(to warm you up), foods not only Italian but also international (wurst and sauerkraut in the first place).

 Strolling through the stalls of course you’ll also have the opportunity to admire the wonderful oval square and its magnificent fountains… Strolling around those markets is a nice way to get a strong dose of the Christmas spirit!

-But if you're not mych into sports, you might want to explore the Florence's main museums.
+But if you're not much into sports, you might want to explore the Florence's main museums.
 Know that practically everything is closed on Christmas Day and January 1st as far as museums go.
-Christmas time is the ideal period to explore them, as many museums that are closed on Mondays (such as the Uffizi Gallery and the Galleria dell'Accademia) will hold special openings depending on the dates of teh holidays.
-Since If you want to book your tickets ahead of time, we suggest doing it through here (for the Uffizi) and here (for the Galleria dell'Accademia).
+Christmas time is the ideal period to explore them, as many museums that are closed on Mondays (such as the Uffizi Gallery and the Galleria dell'Accademia) will hold special openings depending on the dates of the holidays.
+If you want to book your tickets ahead of time, we suggest to book one of our tours including skip the line tickets :)

 Please keep in mind that december 25th, the Christmas day, all state and city museums are closed!
 However, the whole city of Florence is an open-air museum and you can take advantage of this day to wander around the historic centre ad enjoy the city during this special time of the year.

 Eating is undoubtedly the best way to embrace the holiday spirit in Italy.
-And Florence is rich in gastronomic traditions and seasonal delicacies that you cannot miss if you're visiting the city in this time of the year.
+And Florence is rich in gastronomic traditions and seasonal delicacies that you cannot miss if you're visiting the city during Christmas.
 Take this opportunity to scoff your way through the best food markets in the historic centre and experience this yuletide, including a visit to gourmet shops and the best wintry dining.

 The Florentine Christmas food has been passed down through generations.
 The vast menù includes appetizers (generally a selection of hams and salamis, cheeses and plump olives produced within the local area) to be consumed over a glass of celebratory prosecco.
 There will almost always be 'Crostini Toscani' (chicken liver-pâté on Tuscan bread).Other typical Christmas foods are hand-made tortellini served in broth; pasta with a boar sauce or a lasagna; the 'bollito' (mixed boiled meats in delicious sauce), and a side dish or two of the freshest of fresh in-season vegetables.
 And last but not least, a variety of pastries, cakes, and other traditional Tuscan sweets.

-Hundreds of lights and decorations, Christmas trees, crowds of shoppers, the smell of roasting chestnuts in the cool, brisk air: all signs that winter is approaching and Christmas is almost here!
+Hundreds of lights and decorations, Christmas trees, crowds of shoppers, the smell of roasting chestnuts in the cool, brisk air: all signs that winter is approaching and Christmas is almost here in Florence!

 As if Tuscany isn't spectacular enough at any time of the year, add the magic of Christmas into the mix and you have a truly wonderful, unforgettable festive season.In Florence, and in the surrounding hill towns, the streets are decorated with Christmas lights.
 The window displays are bursting with reds and greens, sparkling and dazzling with tinsel and fairy lights to be just impossible to ignore.